Krishnamohan-Yerrabilli/Kubernetes-hands-on/README.md

 <br>
 <div align="center">
 This repo consists of all my learnings, I explained different concepts in detail with practical <br>
-exposure, feel free to fork, if you like my work leave a ⭐ <br>Thank you, happy learning!!
+exposure, feel free to fork, if this project helped you please leave a ⭐ <br>Thank you, happy learning!!
 </div>
 <br>